respulsivestud/funGraphs/README.md

 # funGraphs
-This repo is of all the fun Graphs that I have done to learn R
+This is the repository of all the fun graphs and animations I did while learning R.

+© Omkar Shukla (@shukla_omkar)